Registering your immigration permission:

 Once you are on a social housing list, you can get HAP in any county.

-You submit the HAP paperwork to the Council where you are on the list.
+You will need submit the HAP paperwork to your Council.
+In other words, the Council where you are on the list.

-You will get the HAP rate for the county where you are moving to (but you only get the higher rate of Dublin HHAP if you are on a Dublin housing list).
+You should get the HAP rate for the county where you are moving to (but you will only get the higher rate of Dublin HHAP if you are on a Dublin housing list).